-If you’re a big fan of the EV world, then grab some popcorn and continue reading about some of the best upcoming electric SUVs and crossovers in 2020 and 2021.
+If you’re a big fan of the EV world, then grab some popcorn and continue reading as we are going to reveal some of the best upcoming electric SUVs and crossovers coming in 2021 and beyond.
 Right now, Tesla holds a monopoly in the electric car market with Model X and Model Y being popular electric SUVs.

 Anyway, let’s check out some cool electric SUVs in the making.